Monday, June 21, 2010

 When Williams started to experience swelling, pain and night cramps in her legs, she decided to do something about her veins.
 First, she went the medical route.
 Her doctor performed sclerotherapy, in which an irritating fluid is injected into the troublesome veins.
 In response, the veins close, then shrivel and disappear.
 Her troubles were over–but only temporarily.
 For a more permanent and satisfactory solution, she still had miles to go.

-Varicose veins are hereditary–Williams’s mother had them, and she, too, had undergone sclerotherapy.
+A LEGACY YOU CAN AVOIDVaricose veins are hereditary–Williams’s mother had them, and she, too, had undergone sclerotherapy.
 Williams’s doctor told her that other veins in her legs could very likely become varicose since she was born with a predisposition to weak valves.

 To prevent her healthy veins from giving her trouble, Williams’s doctor prescribed calf raises and other exercises.
 Standing on a stack of books with her heels extended over the edge, Williams alternately raised herself on her toes and lowered her heels, repeating the exercise 50 to 100 times, once a day.
 She also made it a habit to raise up on her toes from time to time throughout the day, when she was standing.
 And she started walking 1½ miles a day, rain or shine.